 In 2012 Dr Jackie Gray, Dr Susan Hansen and gave 3 workshops commissioned by the British Psychological Society Learning Centre as part of the Division of Forensic Psychology Continuing Professional Development Workshop Series.
 The first "'The Psychology of Sexual Violence' took place on May 15th in London; the second 'Preventing Sexual Violence' will take place in September 13th in London; the third "Understanding and Preventing Sexual Violence" which took place on the 3rd October in Glasgow.
 We delivered another workshop on 'Preventing Sexual Violence' on Tuesday 21st May 2013.

 My research focuses on sexual violence from an applied social psychological perspective.
 My work is informed by a variety of social psychological constructs such as; script theory, sex roles, group processes and negotiative space alongside feminist theory.
 I also maintain a focus on the broader cultural context in which sexual violence occurs.
-I have three main strands of research currently: Multiple Perpetrator Rape; the links between men's use of lads mags, their attitudes towards women and paying for sex; the investigation and prosecution of rape.

 Books and Chapters: